Zurich: Modern history

 Extensive developments took place during the 19th century.
 From 1847, the Spanisch-Brötli-Bahn, the first railway on Swiss territory, connected Zurich with Baden, putting the Zürich Hauptbahnhof at the origin of the Swiss rail network.
 The present building of the Hauptbahnhof (the main railway station) dates to 1871.
 Zurich's Bahnhofstrasse (Station Street) was laid out in 1867, and the Zurich Stock Exchange was founded in 1877.
 Industrialisation led to migration into the cities and to rapid population growth, particularly in the suburbs of Zurich.

 The Quaianlagen are an important milestone in the development of the modern city of Zurich, as the construction of the new lakefront transformed Zurich from a small medieval town on the rivers Limmat and Sihl to a modern city on the Zürichsee shore, under the guidance of the city engineer Arnold Bürkli.

 In 1893, the twelve outlying districts were incorporated into Zurich, including Aussersihl, the workman's quarter on the left bank of the Sihl, and additional land was reclaimed from Lake Zurich.

 In 1934, eight additional districts in the north and west of Zurich were incorporated.

 Zurich was accidentally bombed during World War II.
 As persecuted Jews sought refuge in Switzerland, the SIG (Schweizerischer Israelitischer Gemeindebund, Israelite Community of Switzerland) raised financial resources.
 The Central Committee for Refugee Aid, created in 1933, was located in Zurich.

+In the 1980s, Zurich experienced a severe drug crisis that culminated in an open drug scene at the Platzspitz park, which became colloquially known as "Needle Park."
+In the 1990s, Zurich pioneered a harm reduction strategy that introduced the distribution of clean syringes, supervised safe injection rooms, and low-threshold methadone dispensaries.
+This significantly reduced drug-related mortality and permanently dismantled the city's open drug scenes.

 The canton of Zurich did not recognize the Jewish religious communities as legal entities (and therefore as equal to national churches) until 2005.